robwco/workshop-marketing/_posts/2015-09-25-welcome-packet.md

 	<p>You don't want to give a busy lead more work.
 If the lead can say "sounds good" you're probably on the right track.</p>
 </div>

-# Free: Claim your premium bonus

-## My complete guide on writing emails to cold leads and landing more work in less time.

-Write emails that win you more freelance work in less time with my book.
-As a premium member you can get the book for free (I usually sell it for $79).

-Use the coupon code: WKSHPPREMIUMJD7K
-(And dont share this with anyone it's your own personal code)

 # Your primary contact person is Julie
 I like providing the absolute best service available anywhere.
 To do that I've built a team that will help you build your freelance business.